guptamayank9827/compiler/Readme.md

             $(JAVA) -cp $(CP) ScannerTest test-inputs/<newFile.txt> > test-outputs/<newFile-output.txt>
     ```

-    (b) Add new test cases to any of the existing fourt files, and re-run following step 1.
+    (b) Add new test cases to any of the existing files, and re-run step 1.